What Are Your Delivery Times?

 Where Are You Based?

-I'm based in the beautiful County Down village of Greyabbey in Northern Ireland where I'm blessed to live right on the edge of Strangford Lough which is a constant source of inspiration.
+I'm based in the beautiful County Down village of Greyabbey in Northern Ireland where I'm blessed to live with my husband Gavin and our two ginger kitty cats, right on the edge of Strangford Lough which is a constant source of inspiration.

 Although it's a tiny village, we're fortunate to have some of the best eateries in the area, a great pub with a beer garden, and Greyabbey is widely known as an antiques hub, so you'll find some wonderful shops selling all manner of wonderful pieces.
 I also recommend The Old Courthouse which stocks fine art, antiques and vintage & modern textiles, beautiful furniture and more.